lars1050/CSC210-S21/Projects/Project1_List/README.md

 5. Verify code using tests from this directory (see guide below).
 6. Complete the google form.

-### SPECIAL RULE: NO FOR-LOOPS!
+### SPECIAL RULE: NO FOR-LOOPS in the linked list!
 YOU MUST USE WHILE-LOOPS!
 #### EXCEPT if you are iterating over an array that was passed in (e.g. in `addUnique(T[] array)` and `toArray(T[] array)`).

+> My apologies for not adding the "in the linked list" part! **You can keep your for-loops in the arrays, but not in linked lists.**

 <hr>